apache/parquet-format/Encodings.md

 or number of distinct values, the encoding will fall back to the plain encoding.
 The dictionary page is written first, before the data pages of the column chunk.

-Dictionary page format: the entries in the dictionary - in dictionary order - using the [plain](#PLAIN) encoding.
+Dictionary page format: the entries in the dictionary using the [plain](#PLAIN) encoding.

 Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using RLE/Bit packed described above (with the given bit width).